 Local SEO: 7 Strategies to Conquer the Map Pack

 Securing a spot in Google’s Map Pack is a feat worth celebrating for any business.
-The good news is there are steps you can take to improve your website for local SEO and pave the way to those coveted positions.
+The good news is that there are steps you can take to improve your website for local SEO and pave the way to those coveted positions.

 Unclear on the power of the Map Pack and why it warrants your attention?
 Visit Part 1 of Local SEO: Meet the Map Pack.